MontrealCorpusTools/PolyglotDB/docs/source/case_study_duration.rst

 * English: stick, sticky, stickiness (Lehiste, 1972)
 * French: pâte, pâté, pâtisserie (Grammont, 1914)

 Polysyllabic shortening is often – but not always – defined as being restricted to accented syllables.
 (As in the English, but not the French example.)
-Using ISCAN, we can check whether a simple version of polysyllabic shortening holds in the tutorial corpus, namely:
+Using PolyglotDB, we can check whether a simple version of polysyllabic shortening holds in the tutorial corpus, namely:

 * Considering all utterance-final words, does the initial vowel duration decrease as word length increases?

+This case study is essentially the same as Tutorials 1-3 together, run on a larger corpus, and visualizing the results.

 Step 0: Preliminaries
 ---------------------